SuadeLabs/fire/documentation/properties/arrears_arrange_status.md

 The arrears arrangement was cancelled before completion.

 ### completed
 The arrears arrangement has been successfully completed.
-Successful completion is defined as the closing of loss mitigation activities where the borrower has no remaining delinquent obligations to the servicer.
----